BeatriceKern/secretchef/README.md

 ## :rocket: Usage

 1. Visit the page at [SecretChef](https://www.secretchef.de/).
 Welcome! :wave:
-2. Search for restaurants/meals available in one of the cities
+2. Search for restaurants/meals available in your city
 3. Find the perfect meal kit and add it to your shopping cart :shopping_cart:
 4. Complete your order

 ## :hammer_and_wrench: Support